golang-malawi/qatarina/docs/developer.md

 ```

 ## Create new user
-To create a new user after initialising of the first time you can run
+To create a new user after initializing for the first time you can run
 ```bash
 qatarina user new --name="root root" --password=root --email=root@mail.com
 ```

 ## Building the Front-end